DCZare/OT/Lock-In/_home.md

 SurveyMonkey to gauge committee availability

-**Never again**, will elections include weekly play-by-plays for PMs.
+**Never again**, will elections go through weekly play-by-plays for PMs.
+- Yes they should exist, No we dont need to go through them line by line
 - Only general ideals and major milestones

 [[Fish bowl]]